nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 * **Wi-Fi-Based Location:** For user laptop endpoints with agents (e.g., ZTNA), traditional geographic enforcement relies on trusting the Wi-Fi access point’s location.
 However, Wi-Fi access points are mobile and can be moved, undermining this trust.

+* **Trust in Transit:** HTTP requests can be intercepted and modified by intermediate proxies (e.g., API gateways, SASE firewalls).
+If the request is not cryptographically signed, it is vulnerable to tampering.

 # Approach Summary

 This approach enables cryptographically verifiable geofencing by binding workload identity to both platform and geographic attributes using trusted hardware (e.g., TPM), attestation protocols, and geolocation services.
 The framework supports secure, policy-driven enforcement of data residency and location requirements for workloads in multi-system environments.